RicardoRivera7/Microsoft_Exchange_Email_Security/README.md

 Go to your outlook email, you should get the email along with the warning message and the link <br/>
 Either hover over the link with your mouse or copy paste the link address (If hovering you should see the link at the bottom of your screen) <br/>
 You should notice that the link was rewritten with safe links, its not just "https://www.youtube.com/" but instead "https://nam09.safelinks.protection.outlook.com/?url=https%3A%2F%2Fwww.youtube.com%" (It's longer just didn't want to take up too many lines) <br/>
-This is proof safe links is working as intended and ensuring that links are secure by rewritting them! <br/>
+This is proof safe links is working as intended and ensuring that links are secure by rewriting them! <br/>
 <img src="https://i.imgur.com/voqF8So.png" height="80%" width="80%" alt="ExchangeSecurity"/>
 <br/>
 <br/>